-Importance: Implications of the decline in the US automobile industry for the mental health and safety of Michigan autoworkers.
+Importance: Implications of the decline in the US automobile industry for the health of Michigan autoworkers.

 Objective: We examined worker exit and risk of suicide and fatal overdose among male Michigan autoworkers.

 Design: We used individual-level data from a retrospective cohort study of autoworkers in the United Autoworkers-General Motors (UAW-GM) cohort, with mortality follow-up from 1970 to 2015.